Tommertom/sonos-ts-mcp/docs/implementation-guide.md

 ### Discovery

+> **⚡ Note**: The server performs automatic discovery on startup and every 5 minutes.
+Manual discovery with `sonos_discover` is optional but useful for immediate updates or custom timeouts.

 #### `sonos_discover`
-Discover Sonos devices on the local network.
+Manually discover Sonos devices on the local network.

 **Parameters:**
 - `timeout` (optional, number): Discovery timeout in milliseconds (default: 5000)